hoachnt/TRACK-URL/README.md

 ### Update the Caddyfile

-Ensure you modify the `Caddyfile` after running the TrackUrl.sh file to reflect the new configuration settings required for `caddy`.
+Ensure you modify the `Caddyfile` to reflect the new configuration settings required for `caddy`.

 ---